 Why You Should Trust Us

 With so many different products and confusing marketing jargon, it can be discouraging to try to understand today's grooming marketplace.
-After scouring the market, we bought the most promising and popular products to bring in for our side-by-side testing.
+After scouring the market, we purchased the most promising and popular products for our side-by-side testing.
 We tested 3-, 4-, and 5-blade cartridge designs, simple disposable styles, and traditional double-edge safety razors.
 We put each product to the test through several shaves, using the same skin preparation routine and shaving gel each time.
 With the double edge safety razors that we tested, we took our shaving routine up a notch by adding a high-quality shave soap and using a badger hair shaving brush to complete the traditional shaving ritual.
-Throughout the testing process, we even compared products directly against each other by shaving one half of our face with different products simultaneously.
+Throughout the testing process, we even compared products directly against each other by shaving one-half of our faces with different products simultaneously.
 With our in-depth analysis, we aim to help you find the right product for your shaving needs.

 Analysis and Test Results

 A lot more goes into a comfortable, high-quality shave than just the blade quality of your preferred tool.
 To find the best products, we evaluated each product across a series of five performance metrics, including shave quality, glide and comfort, handle ergonomics, build quality and durability, and ease of cleaning and blade replacement.
 We recommend taking note of the high performers in whichever metrics you prioritize for your personal needs.